brotatotes/bht-automation/bht gen 3/Luke/Chapter 16/Luke 16 21 bht.md

 # Luke 16:21 Commentary Help Text

 ## BHT:
-In this depiction, the disparity between the rich man and Lazarus is stark.
-While the rich man enjoys all forms of luxuries, Lazarus simply yearns for the crumbs that fall from his table.
-The dogs, typically seen as unclean, exhibit more compassion as they lick Lazarus' sores.
-This truly conveys the heartless indifference of the rich man and the poignant act of brute pity by the dogs.
-It underlines the significance of demonstrating empathy and support for the most vulnerable in society.
+In this poignant depiction, we witness the striking contrast between the rich man's indifference and Lazarus's dire circumstances.
+Even though Lazarus longed for the crumbs from the rich man's table, his only companions were dogs who graciously licked his sores.
+This scene showcases a heartless disregard for one of God's most impoverished and suffering individuals.
+It remains unclear whether the licking of Lazarus's sores by the dogs added to his misery or offered a degree of solace in his helpless condition.
+Nonetheless, the rich man's failure to extend compassion is powerfully condemned.

 ## Choicest Commentary Quotes:
 ### Henry Alford: